LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 #### Analyst leaves the company, new analyst joins company

-- Delete or create the user on ClickHouse, Redis, Fabric (any destination the user was present)
+- Delete or create the user on ClickHouse, Fabric (any destination the user was present)
 - Start process to evaluate access rights (usually it should be clear by role)

 #### Source schema from stream processing evolves